Usage Guide

 --input.fs.dir

-Directory which holds txn -files (absolute or relative path to basedir).
+Directory (tree) which holds txn -files

 See Journal Sharding for discussion of possible sharding schemes.